bailabs/todo/README.md

 ## Overview
-This is a todo implementation base on https://github.com/ShadyBoukhary/flutter_clean_architecture an Clean architecture flutter: A Flutter package that makes it easy and intuitive to implement Uncle Bob's Clean Architecture in Flutter.
-This package provides basic classes that are tuned to work with Flutter and are designed according to the Clean Architecture.
+This is a todo implementation base on https://github.com/ShadyBoukhary/flutter_clean_architecture an clean architecture flutter that makes it easy and intuitive to implement Uncle Bob's Clean Architecture in Flutter.

 ## Installation